Benchmark 365 collects your personal information

 - investigate and attempt to resolve your query or complaint within 30 business days or such longer period as is necessary and notified to you.

-Please refer to our GDPR Statement which is available on our website.
+Please refer to our GDPR Statement which is available on our below.

 Mandatory Data Breach

 Benchmark 365 is aware of and shall comply with the Mandatory Data Breach reporting obligations as set out in the Privacy Act.

 This policy may be updated from time to time